ty-anderson/python_quickstart/docs/Docker/docker_images.md

 docker load -i /srv/flask_yt_download/yt_downloads_250226.tar`
 ```

-## Docker Compose with Custom Images
+## Docker Compose Build on Run

 When you use docker compose with an image, you have two options:

+1. Build the image on run.
+2. Run from an existing image.

 Build image as part of docker compose start up.
 ```yaml